 Rainwater is injected into a brackish aquifer (23-37 m below sea level; 3700 - 4700 mg Cl/l) at the Westland demosite, using two multiple partially penetrating wells (MPPWs).
 The water is recovered at the aquifer top for direct use as high-quality irrigation water.
 This technique is called aquifer storage and recovery (ASR).
 The deep wells of the MPPWs are used as 'Freshkeepers' and intercept brackish groundwater below the zone of freshwater recovery.
 This intercepted water is desalinated via reverse osmosis (RO).
-This combination of ASR and RO is called 'ASRO'.
-The complete field system (including wells, pumps, infrastructure) is called an 'ASRO'-system and the RO-treatment system is called 'ASRO-plant').
+This combination of ASR and RO is called 'ASRRO'.
+The complete field system (including wells, pumps, infrastructure) is called an 'ASRRO'-system and the RO-treatment system is called 'ASRRO-plant').
 At the Westland demosite, brackish water is also recovered from the whole aquifer thickness at the fringe of the injected freshwater body to feed a second RO-plant.
-This is complete system called brackish water RO ('BWRO') and contains a 'BWRO-plant'.
+This complete system is called brackish water RO ('BWRO') and contains a 'BWRO-plant'.
+The removed salts form both plants ('membrane concentrate') are injected in a deeper aquifer.
+A boundary condition for the (financial) feasibility of RO as a freshwater source is that the plants can be fed virtually directly with groundwater, without extensive pre-treatment.

-Since both plants had similar design characteristics, any clogging must have been caused by the water type feeding the plants.
+Since both plants had similar design characteristics, any membrane fouling must have been caused by the water type feeding the plants.
 Both water types showed primarily dilution with rainwater, as well as enrichment with Al, Fe, Mn, and SO4.
-Sorption led to a relative decrease for especially SiO2, PO4, Ba, and B. These non-conservative, chemical effects were most distinct at the ASRO abstraction wells.
+Sorption in the aquifer led to a relative decrease for especially SiO2, PO4, Ba, and B. These non-conservative, chemical effects were most distinct at the ASRRO abstraction wells.
 However, it was the BWRO-plant showing a significant linear decrease in freshwater production.
-Around 50% of the permeate production capacity (recovery decrease: 48 to 25%) was left after two months of operation.
+Around 50% of the permeate production capacity (freshwater recovery decrease: 48 to 25%) was left after two months of operation.
 This recovery decrease was accompanied by an increase in feed and reject pressures, and later also an increasing ΔP .
-Treatment with Genesol703 for removal of cake layers was very successful in restoring the BWRO-plant's capacity.
-On the other hand, the ASRO-plant's operation remained very constant.
+Treatment with Genesol703 for removal of fouling layers was very successful in restoring the BWRO-plant's freshwater recovery.
+On the other hand, the ASRRO-plant's freshwater recovery remained very constant.

-The operational data supported membrane fouling by particles as the clogging mechanism at the BWRO-plant, where clogging was not observed before rainwater was injected (2012 and before).
+The operational data supported membrane fouling by particles as the fouling mechanism at the BWRO-plant, where fouling was not observed before rainwater was injected (2012 and before).
 Clay mobilization during aquifer freshening and the formation of Fe (and Al) colloids during injection of oxic rainwater were found as the most likely sources for the formation of suspended particles in the groundwater.
-Their transport is dominated by both an upward flux (buoyancy) and a lateral flux away from the ASRO wells.
-This may be the reason that the particles were primarily present around the BWRO well, and not at the Freshkeeper wells of the ASRO system.
-Location of feed water abstraction is therefore a vital design parameter for the success of ASRO.
+Their transport is dominated by both an upward flux (buoyancy) and a lateral flux away from the ASRRO wells.
+This may be the reason that the particles were primarily present around the BWRO well, and not at the Freshkeeper wells of the ASRRO system.
+Location of feed water abstraction is therefore a vital design parameter for the success of ASRRO.

-Means to reduce the particle mobilization and/or prevent subsequent the particle clogging observed at the BWRO-plant were evaluated.
-Addition of Ca2+ to the first injection water can reduce clay mobilization and remove adsorbed Fe around the ASR well (in-situ treatment).
+Means to reduce the particle mobilization and/or prevent subsequent the particle fouling observed at the BWRO-plant were evaluated.
+Addition of Ca to the first injection water can reduce clay mobilization and remove adsorbed Fe around the ASR well (in-situ treatment).
 Secondly, suspended particles from the abstracted water can be removed prior to feeding the RO-plant (ex-situ treatment).
 Both will, however, lead to a larger operational complexity and higher costs.
 Regular and automated flushing of the BWRO-membranes to remove the cake layer is a low-cost solution and its efficiency will be tested in 2016.
-Abandonment of the BWRO abstraction well and a full transition to ASRO is another interesting future mitigation strategy.
+Abandonment of the BWRO abstraction well and a full transition to ASRRO is another interesting future mitigation strategy.